PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Elution
 - Resuspend the beads in 62.5μL of [TES](TES.md) preheated at 65°C and incubate at 65°C for 10 min (vortex every 2 min or shake with the thermomixer).
 - Place the tube on magnet and **SAVE the the supernatant** in a DNA LoBind Tube.
-- Repeat the elution with other 62.5 µl warm TES
+- Repeat the elution with again 62.5 µl of warm [TES](TES.md)
 - Pool the two elutions from the same IP into the same tube.

 #### Cross-link reversal
 - Adjust the volume of Input and IP to 500 µL with [TES](TES.md).
-- Incubate the IPs and the Input at 65°C over night to reverse the cross-link
+- Incubate the IPs and the Input at 65°C over-night to reverse the cross-link